 I visited last week mid Covid, and didn’t go up to the boarding houses so I can’t make any judgements on how they look or the feel of them (I’m revisiting in early 2021 when the pandemic allows so will update you properly then).
 For now I can tell you that there are five Junior Houses (co-ed and single sex) and five Senior, single sex Houses each with a distinctive feel.

 Flexi-boarding is growing in popularity though weekly and termly are the mainstay – with that in mind, Sept 20 sees the instigation of The Dragon Bus on a Sunday night to bring borders back to school from London.

 No surprises that the mainstay sports at the Dragon are rugby, cricket (for boys and girls) hockey and netball.
-Post-lockdown, it’s anyone’s guess for Autumn Term right now, but The Dragon does have the advantage of nearly 300 metres of River Cherwell winding through the school grounds, so at least skulling, canoeing and SUPPing can be on the agenda (the school has form for rowers, boasting two former world champions amongst its alumni).
+Post-lockdown, it’s anyone’s guess for Winter Term right now, but The Dragon does have the advantage of nearly 300 metres of River Cherwell winding through the school grounds, so at least skulling, canoeing and SUPPing can be on the agenda (the school has form for rowers, boasting two former world champions amongst its alumni).

 In the summer term the school hosts its own internal Regatta.
 (Tip: The Cherwell Boathouse is a short walk away for a slap up post-river sport lunch!).
 Any parent who has had to spend an hour a week watching their children learn to swim in an sweltering leisure centre will appreciate the pool here – weekly swimming lessons for Years 5-8 children, and fortnightly for the Year 4s.
 Horse-riding and golf are also offered if that’s your bag.